In what is undoubtedly good news for the thousands of hospitality workers across California, it…

 The regulations currently proposed by Cal/OSHA would mean that employers are legally obliged to:

-For the purposes of the workplace violence rules, violence has been defined as “any act of or threat of violence that occurs at the work site”, excluding any act of self-defense.
+For the purposes of the workplace violence rules, violence has been defined as “any act of or threat of violence that occurs at the worksite”, excluding any act of self-defense.

 When devising and writing up the workplace violence prevention plan, employers must be certain to include each of the following aspects:

-Provision of adequate employee training, and accurate record-keeping would also become obligatory under the new rules.
+The provision of adequate employee training, and accurate record-keeping would also become obligatory under the new rules.
 As the proposal is currently in such early stages, it could be around two years before it would come into effect, if approved, but it is sure to be welcomed by employers and employees alike.

-While the points mentioned above are still at proposal stage, your employer has a duty to protect you from workplace violence.
+While the points mentioned above are still at the proposal stage, your employer has a duty to protect you from workplace violence.
 If you have sustained a workplace injury, whether through an act of violence or an unrelated incident, you may be entitled to compensation for the economic and non-economic costs incurred as a result.
 For example, your medical expenses and the wages you have lost while recovering from your workplace injury.